DBX

 The request protocol is short HTTP polling:

-1. DBX starts a local TCP listener.
+1. DBX starts a TCP listener in its current runtime.

 2. The database driver connects to that local port.